NontapatPlayground/NontapatPlayground/README.md

 Still looking for a side project (in progress)

-Believes that silly little Artificial Intelligences will cure humanity one day.
+Believes that silly little Artificial Intelligences Things will cure humanity one day.